-This is the third of a four-part series to build you up in your quest for stewardship of all God’s resources.
+This is the third of a three-part series to build you up in your quest for stewardship of all God’s resources.

 Sometimes I feel guilty writing Food for Thoughts for you all.
 I hate that frequently I’m sharing bad news, facts about something dangerous in our world that I want you to look out for.
 Wouldn’t it be simpler just to let you remain ignorant?
 Unfortunately, what you don’t know, in this case, CAN hurt you.
 So I write.
 I share.
 And I hope I’m not giving anyone fodder for a nervous breakdown!